-The midterm monitoring report will include the description of the different field measurements used within the project to quantify greenhouse gas emissions from nutrient-rich organic soils and progress information on the first year of measurement activities.
+The presented final monitoring report includes the description of the different field measurements used within the project to quantify greenhouse gas emissions from nutrient-rich organic soils on the two continuous years of measurement activities.

-One of the main tasks of the LIFE OrgBalt is, in fact, the improvement of methodologies for the calculation (Action C1) and projections (Actions C2 and C5) of GHG emissions from drained nutrient-rich organic soils (grassland, cropland, forest land and managed wetlands), thus contributing to the development of national GHG inventory systems and to the implementation of national and global CCM targets.
-The main indicators of the success of Actions C1, C2 and C5 will be that key sources of GHG emissions or CO2 removals on organic soils are reported according to tier 3 methodology as preferred to tier 1 or tier 2 level reporting by the Intergovernmental Panel on Climate Change (IPCC) guidelines, as well as the impact of the climate change mitigation (CCM) measures implemented in managed cropland, grassland and forest land on organic soil.
+One of the main tasks of the LIFE OrgBalt was, in fact, the improvement of methodologies for the calculation (Action C1) and projections (Actions C2 and C5) of GHG emissions from drained nutrient-rich organic soils (grassland, cropland, forest land and managed wetlands), thus contributing to the development of national GHG inventory systems and to the implementation of national and global CCM targets.
+The main indicators of the success of Actions C1, C2 and C5 will be that key sources of GHG emissions or CO2 removals on organic soils are reported according to Tier-3 methodology as preferred to Tier-1 or Tier-2 level reporting by the Intergovernmental Panel on Climate Change (IPCC) guidelines, as well as the impact of the climate change mitigation (CCM) measures implemented in managed cropland, grassland and forest land on organic soil.

-GHG emissions in demo sites are monitored using GHG measurement methodologies applied in Action C1, including supplementary data on biomass production, weather conditions, soil and water properties.
-The long-term impact will be modelled using the scenario analysis tool elaborated within the scope of Action C2 and C5.
+GHG emissions in demo sites were monitored using GHG measurement methodologies applied in Action C1, including supplementary data on biomass production, weather conditions, soil and water properties.
+The long-term impact was modelled using the scenario analysis tool elaborated within the scope of Action C2 and C5.
 Monitoring data will be used to update the scenario analysis tool for short-term actions like changes in crop rotation and the application of wood ash.
 However, the continuation of the measurements after completing the project is of special importance to elaborate accurate impact assessment curves of climate change mitigation (CCM) measures.

-The gas measurements in all sampling sites (reference sites established within the scope of C1 and demo sites established within the scope of C3) will be used to improve GHG emission factors (EFs) elaborated in Action C1 and will be utilised in the final revision of the catalogue of CCM measures calculation and projections for WOM (Without measures) and WAM (With additional measures) projections, including the recommendation for application of CCM measures for the management of organic soils depending on land use, soil properties and climate projections.
+The gas measurements in all sampling sites (reference sites established within the scope of C1 and demo sites established within the scope of C3) are used to improve GHG emission factors (EFs) elaborated in Action C1 and will be utilised in the final revision of the catalogue of CCM measures calculation and projections for WOM (Without measures) and WAM (With additional measures) projections, including the recommendation for application of CCM measures for the management of organic soils depending on land use, soil properties and climate projections.

 Furthermore, considering high research value of the established demo sites, they will be used for monitoring GHG emissions from lands under transition period within the scope of the national CCM related research projects, as well as in training and education activities.
-Scientific outputs of the project will be monitored by the success of the implementation of the proposed methodologies and the publishing of Project results.
+Scientific outputs of the project will be monitored by the success of the implementation of the proposed methodologies and the publishing of project results.

-The benefits, results, and effectiveness of the LIFE OrgBalt project actions are measurable and will be evaluated and documented under the monitoring actions, compared with initial data, and checked if they are online with the project objectives and expected results.
-Specific indicators (measurements of $CO_2$ , $CH_4$ and $N_2O$ fluxes or emissions, Tier 3 level methodology for emission from relevant sources calculation under national GHG reporting, content of national reports related to international environmental policy agreements) to detect the impact of the project activities at local (demonstration site level) and national level, are selected and regular monitoring is foreseen.
+The benefits, results, and effectiveness of the LIFE OrgBalt project actions are measurable and are evaluated and documented under the monitoring actions, compared with initial data, and checked if they are online with the project objectives and expected results.
+Specific indicators (measurements of CO_2 , CH_4 and N_2O fluxes or emissions, Tier-3 level methodology for emission from relevant sources calculation under national GHG reporting, content of national reports related to international environmental policy agreements) to detect the impact of the project activities at local (demonstration site level) and national level, are selected and regular monitoring was carried out.

-The methodologies which will be applied to evaluate the project results are described in further chapters.
+The methodologies applied to evaluate the project results are described in further chapters.
 Due to the rapid developments in this field, the methodologies may be updated according to up-to-date best practices.
 The impact of the project climate change mitigation targeted activities implemented within demonstration sites will be assessed by collecting and analysing the values of the reduction of the GHG emissions in the demonstration sites.